 The south is also a good place to view some of the work by two of the city's most famous architects - Charles Rennie Mackintosh and Alexander Greek Thomson.
 For the Art Nouveau wonders of Mackintosh, check out Scotland Street School Museum and House for an Art Lover in Bellahouston Park which is welcoming visitors once again.
 Wander through the district of Strathbungo and find Moray Place - one of a number of the city's most desirable streets to live in, which can be found in the south.
 If you enjoy a bit of house envy, check out the stunning streets of Milbrae Crescent, Queen's Drive and Blairhall Avenue.
 Further out in Cathcart is Thomson's Holmwood House - prebook now to visit the architect’s finest residential villa, which is open on Saturdays.

 The south has a bustling cafe culture.
-Bar Vini on Victoria Road is open for pizza, pasta, pastries and more.
-Also on Victoria Road is Short Long Black Coffee, which has a selection of coffee and cakes, ideal for eating in or taking across the road to Queen's Park.
+Short Long Black Coffee on Victoria Road has a selection of coffee and cakes, ideal for eating in or taking across the road to Queen's Park.

-One of the city's most popular cafes has recently reopened for sit-ins and takeaways, Cafe Strange Brew.
+One of the city's most popular cafes, open for sit-in and takeaway is Cafe Strange Brew.
 The multi-award winning cafe that regularly tops TripAdvisor lists is open daily (9am-4pm).
 Just down the road is cafe, venue, arts space and social enterprise, The Glad Cafe, serving brunch and small plates from their new menu.

 Also in Shawlands is the Italian family-run Brooklyn Café, which has been serving the south with baking, lunches and homemade ice cream since 1931.
 Salt and Vinegar offer some of the best fish and chips around.